Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/bitwise-operator-visualization/README.md

 ## Making a Heatmap

 Our heatmap function begins by generating a table using our function from earlier.
-We set `sort_index` to descending order so that our heatmap has the same orientation as a cartesian grid.
+We set `sort_index` to descending order so that our heatmap has the same orientation as a Cartesian grid.

 ```python
 def plot_bitwise_table(min_term, max_term, operation):